Alec's wish for a train ride comes true

 As Alec spent days and days in hospital his iPad helped break the monotony.
 Specifically it was videos of trains in Sydney which sparked his interest.

 His dad, a long-time steam train enthusiast, noticed Alec’s interest in trains continued when they were outside the hospital.

 When Alec was sick, when he wasn’t sleeping or vomiting, all he could do was watch TV or look at the iPad.
 When he was up to it, going on those train rides just broke up the monotony of what his life had become.Peter Alec's dad

 Choo-choosing a wish

-Donate to help Alec's wish come true
+Donate to help wishes like Alec's come true